 sudo apt-key adv --recv-keys --keyserver hkp://keyserver.ubuntu.com:80 0xcbcb082a1bb943db

-While importing signing key, either on Ubuntu or Debian system.
-The above command remains same.
+While importing the signing key, either on an Ubuntu or Debian system.
+The import command remains same.

 Example: localhost:~# apt-key adv --recv-keys --keyserver hkp://keyserver.ubuntu.com:80 0xcbcb082a1bb943db Executing: gpg --ignore-time-conflict --no-options --no-default-keyring --secret-keyring /tmp/tmp.ASyOPV87XC --trustdb-name /etc/apt/trustdb.gpg --keyring /etc/apt/trusted.gpg --primary-keyring /etc/apt/trusted.gpg --recv-keys --keyserver hkp://keyserver.ubuntu.com:80 0xcbcb082a1bb943db gpg: requesting key 1BB943DB from hkp server keyserver.ubuntu.com gpg: key 1BB943DB: "MariaDB Package Signing Key <firstname.lastname@example.org>" imported gpg: no ultimately trusted keys found gpg: Total number processed: 1 gpg: imported: 1

 Once the key is added you are ready to add the appropriate repository.

 As of Ubuntu 16.04 "Xenial" and Debian Sid, our signing key has changed.
 The id of the new signing key is